cha0sbuster/GPU-Pit-Crew/README.md

 - Why systemd?

-*You show me your working VFIO GPU passthrough on a distro rocking OpenRC, and I'll port GPUPC to it.
-Bet.*
+~~*You show me your working VFIO GPU passthrough on a distro rocking OpenRC, and I'll port GPUPC to it.
+Bet.*~~ I've already been challenged on this.
+I might actually have to follow through. ...
+We'll see.

 Also, I needed an excuse to learn more about it.
 This was the perfect excuse.